mongodb/specifications/source/retryable-writes/retryable-writes.rst

 In accordance with the `Command Monitoring`_ specification, drivers MUST guarantee that each ``CommandStartedEvent`` has either a correlating ``CommandSucceededEvent`` or ``CommandFailedEvent``.
-If the first attempt of a retryable write operation fails to return a response, drivers MUST fire a ``CommandFailedEvent`` for the network error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
+If the first attempt of a retryable write operation encounters a retryable error, drivers MUST fire a ``CommandFailedEvent`` for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
 Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a writable server is reselected for the retry attempt.